ictabc/directadmin/README.md

 - Add SNI config for dovecot when adding new domain
 - Add SNI config for EXIM when adding new domain
 - Add certificate for domain pointers

+scripts/update-mail-certificate.sh

+- Quick script to add SNI support to EXIM and Dovecot

+ToDo:

+- Integrate it with letsencrypt.sh